activist-org/i18n-check/README.md

 const hello_global_i18n_scope = i18n.t(i18nMap._global.hello_global);
 ```

 Using `i18nMap` allows development teams to check the existence of all i18n keys used in the codebase as linting will detect that keys don't exist on the object.
-The package will check that `i18nMap` is up to date with the `i18n-src` file if this functionality is enabled in the configuration file.
+This prevents misspelled keys as well as hanging references to deleted keys.
+Think of this like strict mode for i18n usage in your codebase where all string key references should instead be the `i18nMap` keys.
+The package will further check that `i18nMap` is up to date with the `i18n-src` file if this functionality is enabled in the configuration file.

 <a id="configuration"></a>